thomasclarke1969/documentation/platform/platform-api/retrieve-a-conversation.md

 # Retrieving Conversations

 Applications can retrieve conversations for a specific user or for a specific conversation URL.
-User specific requests will return conversation attributes that are specific to the user including `last_message`, and `unread_message_count`.
+User-specific requests will return conversation and message attributes that correspond to the user, such as `last_message` and `unread_message_count`.

 Use the following endpoint to request all conversations for a specific user.